Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 Docker container in multi-instance tasks.
 This is defaulted to `true` when multi-instance tasks are specified.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
+Note that environment variables are not expanded and are passed as-is.
+You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the docker `command` or `entrypoint` if you want any environment variables to be expanded.
 * (optional) `input_data` is an object containing data that should be ingressed for the job.
 Any `input_data` defined at this level will be downloaded for this job which can be run on any number of compute nodes